What Ever Happened to Baby Jane? (film): Box office

+What Ever Happened to Baby Jane? was a box-office hit.
+During the week of November 21, 1962, it was the second-highest earning film release in the United States, and had fully recouped its production cost by November 18, 1962.
+By February 1963, the film had earned gross receipts of $4 million.
+It ultimately went on to gross a total of $9 million in theatrical rentals in North America, giving both Bette Davis and Joan Crawford their biggest hit in over a decade.

-Critical reception
+Critical response

 Contemporary reviews were mixed.
 In a generally negative review in The New York Times, Bosley Crowther observed, "[Davis and Crawford] do get off some amusing and eventually blood-chilling displays of screaming sororal hatred and general monstrousness ...
 The feeble attempts that Mr. Aldrich has made to suggest the irony of two once idolized and wealthy females living in such depravity, and the pathos of their deep-seated envy having brought them to this, wash out very quickly under the flood of sheer grotesquerie.
 There is nothing moving or particularly significant about these two."
 Philip K. Scheuer of the Los Angeles Times also panned the film, writing that Crawford and Davis had been turned into "grotesque caricatures of themselves" and that the film "mocks not only its characters but also the sensibilities of its audience."
-The Chicago Tribune wrote, "This isn't a movie, it's a caricature.
+Mae Tinee of the Chicago Tribune wrote, "This isn't a movie, it's a caricature.
 Bette Davis' make-up could very well have been done by Charles Addams, Joan Crawford's perils make those of Pauline look like good, clean fun and the plot piles one fantastic twist upon another until it all becomes nonsensical."
 Brendan Gill of The New Yorker was somewhat negative as well, calling the film "far from being a Hitchcock—it goes on and on, in a light much dimmer than necessary, and the climax, when it belatedly arrives, is a bungled, languid mingling of pursuers and pursued which put me in mind of Last Year at Marienbad.
 Still, Bette Davis and Joan Crawford do get a chance to carry on like mad things, which at least one of them is supposed to be."